 apartment, Clark Kent enlists Bruce Wayne's help in preventing gangster Biggie Conroy from discovering Clark's secret identity.

 NOTES: This story aired on the Superman radio series from March 10 through April 1, 1948.
+It may have been written by Ben Peter Freeman, who later wrote an episode of the Adventures of Superman TV series (aired Dec.
+12, 1952) with the same title and premise.
+The TV version, which did not include Bruce Wayne, had a somewhat different plot with a significantly different ending.
+(That episode may have been more directly based on a half-hour radio version of this story that aired on Jan.
+16, 1951, recordings of which are not known to survive.)
 In the radio series, Clark Kent lives in the Maple Crest Apartments.
 In the comic books, his apartment was at 344 Clinton Street, Apartment 3-B while on television he lived in Apartment 5-H of the Standish Arms Apartments.

 Bruce Wayne and Dick Grayson travel back in time to 15th-century Milan, Italy, where they meet Leonardo Da Vinci.
 DC/DS

 Professor Carter Nichols summons Batman and Robin back in time to 19th-century Europe, where the Caped Crusaders witness the events that inspired author Mary Shelley's novel Frankenstein.
 EH/LS/CP

 May 22–24, 1948: Robin single-handedly apprehends the notorious Barton Brothers after the Bartons have shot and badly wounded Batman.
 NOTES: Although this issue has a November cover date, the text explicitly says that Batman was shot on May 22.
 The succeeding events appear to take place over the next two days.
 BF/JM

 After Superman has captured a gang of hijackers out west, he returns to